apache/beam/README.md

 provides a simple, powerful programming model for building both batch and streaming parallel data processing pipelines.

+## Status

+The Cloud Dataflow SDK is used to access the Google Cloud Dataflow service, which is currently in Alpha and restricted to whitelisted users.

+The SDK is publicly available and can be used for local execution by anyone.
+Note, however, that the SDK is also an Alpha release and may change significantly over time.
+The SDK is built to be extensible and support additional execution environments ("runners") beyond local execution and the Google Cloud Dataflow service.
+As the product matures, we look forward to working with you to improve Cloud Dataflow.

 ## Overview

 The key concepts in this programming model are: